guardian/support-frontend/docs/development.md

 #### Step 1: Initialize the AB test framework on the page you are working on
 In order to use the AB test framework you have to initialize it in your page.
 Therefore, you have to call the `init` function of the module.
-That called will return a `Participation` object and you have to set that object in the Redux store.
+That called will return a `Participations` object and you have to set that object in the Redux store.